 No. Shipping marijuana into Scottsdale from another state, even if the substance is legal there, is illegal according to federal law, as the United States Controlled Substance Act classifies marijuana as a prohibited substance.

-You may order recreational cannabis online at any Scottsdale weed dispensary offering such a service.
+You may order cannabis online at any Scottsdale weed dispensary offering such a service.

 Typically, most dispensaries in the city do not offer 24-hour services.
 However, while there are no official operation hours stipulated in the Scottsdale Municipal Code, the permitted operation hours are stated on the permits issued to retail businesses by the city.